microsoft/playwright/docs/src/api/class-chromiumcoverage.md

 Coverage gathers information about parts of JavaScript and CSS that were used by the page.

-An example of using JavaScript coverage to produce Istambul report for page load:
+An example of using JavaScript coverage to produce Istanbul report for page load:

 ```js
 const { chromium } = require('playwright');